brigitte-bigi/Whakerexa/README.md

 - Extra Book.
 A citation opens the reference and its abstract.
 The BibTeX source belongs to the bibliography (C23).
 - Extra Book.
 The disclosure mark is a chevron drawn in CSS, shown in the slides too.
 - Extra Slides. `opacity` replaced by `visibility`, and lengths written as `--font-size` coefficients.
+- Extra Book.
+The bibliography carries a column selector.
+Under 38.75 font sizes, the number and the year are unchecked (B24).
+- ToggleSelector.
+Boxes and toggle drawn with mono-svg icons: new `unchecked` and `half-checked`, and no icon path to give.
+- wexa.css. `fadeIn` no longer animates `display`: what a `details` opened showed nothing.
+- Docs.
+Architecture says where the rule of proportional sizes stops, and why.